kishore600/ctx-memory/README.md

 ## Architecture

 Everything is files in your git repo.
 There is no database and no server.
+This is the end-to-end picture — [the day-to-day workflow](#the-day-to-day-workflow) below zooms into each arrow one at a time.

 ```mermaid
 flowchart TB